-As of June 30, 2022, we had cash and cash equivalents of \$5.7 million, compared to \$29.1 million as of December 31, 2021, of which \$0.3 million and \$0.8 million, respectively, related to foreign subsidiaries.
+As of September 30, 2023, we had cash and cash equivalents of \$5.8 million, compared to \$1.8 million as of December 31, 2022, of which \$0.1 million and \$0.8 million, respectively, related to foreign subsidiaries.

-We believe our existing cash and cash equivalents, and our ability to borrow on the \$125.0 million promissory note (the "Promissory Note") with Nant Capital, LLC ("Nant Capital") (see Note 16), will be sufficient to fund operations through at least 12 months following the issuance date of the financial statements.
-We continue to have our Chairman and CEO's intent and ability to support our operations with additional funds as required.
+As a result of continuing anticipated operating cash outflows we believe that substantial doubt exists regarding our ability to continue as a going concern without additional funding or financing.
 We may also seek to sell additional equity, through one or more follow-on public offerings or in separate financings, or sell additional debt securities, or obtain a credit facility.
 However, we may not be able to secure such financing in a timely manner or on favorable terms.
-We may also consider selling off components of our business.
-Without additional funds, we may choose to delay or reduce our operating or investment expenditures.
-Further, because of the risk and uncertainties associated with the commercialization of our existing products as well as products in development, we may need additional funds to meet our needs sooner than planned.
-To date, our primary sources of capital have been the private placement of membership interests prior to our IPO, debt financing agreements, including promissory notes with Nant Capital and affiliates, convertible notes, the sale of our common stock, revenue generated from our products and services, and proceeds from the sale of components of our business.
+We may also consider delaying our business activities and strategic initiatives, or selling off components of our business.
+Additionally, we continue to consider all strategic alternatives.
+We are undertaking a number of actions in order to improve our financial position and stabilize our results of operations including but not limited to, cost cutting, lowering capital expenditures, and implementing hiring freezes.
+To date, our primary sources of capital have been the private placement of membership interests prior to our IPO, debt financing agreements, including promissory notes with Nant Capital and its affiliates, convertible notes, the sale of our common stock, and proceeds from the sale of components of our business.